 The aim of the joint IMPRS doctoral program of the Max Planck Society and the German Rectors’ Conference (Hochschulrektorenkonferenz ) is to support particularly qualified young scientists from all over the world by allowing them to conduct doctoral research under excellent conditions.
 Three pillars serve this purpose:

-- Structure: The structure of the IMPRS affects both its administration and its themes: each PhD student goes through a multi-stage selection process, is supported by a cross-institutional team of supervisors, the so-called Thesis Advisory Committee (TAC), and completes a three-year curriculum.
+- Structure: The structure of the IMPRS affects both its administration and its themes: all doctoral researchers go through a multi-stage selection process, are supported by a cross-institutional team of supervisors, the so-called Thesis Advisory Committee (TAC), and complete a three-year curriculum.
 The affiliation of an IMPRS to a particular Max Planck Institute results in the presence of an overarching theme, within which the doctoral candidates can engage in interdisciplinary exchange regarding their specific topics.

-- Internationality: In order to promote international cooperation, at least 50% of the PhD students are from outside of Germany and the working language of the IMPRS is English.
+- Internationality: In order to promote international cooperation, at least 50% of the doctoral researchers are from outside of Germany and the working language of the IMPRS is English.

 - Close partnership with the associated universities: The partnership with a university is formalized in a cooperation contract.
 Both partners provide resources, and scientists from both institutions actively participate in the scientific program and supervision.

-Bringing PhD students together under the umbrella of an IMPRS will lead to synergy effects and “attain scientific benefits in contrast to isolated doctoral theses” (Max Planck Society 2017: Guidelines for International Max Planck Research Schools, p.
+Bringing doctoral researchers together under the umbrella of an IMPRS will lead to synergy effects and “attain scientific benefits in contrast to isolated doctoral theses” (Max Planck Society 2017: Guidelines for International Max Planck Research Schools, p.
 1).